acend/helm-basics-training/content/labs/04.2/_index.en.md

     {{- end }}
 ```

-and your `values.yaml` should contain now (including the previously defined values from task 2)
+Your `values.yaml` should now contain (including the previously defined values from task 2):

 ```yaml
 database: